nsomar/OALayoutAnchor/README.md

 - [ ] Increase the test coverage for Greater than and Less Than
 - [ ] Better Documentation
 - [ ] Add tests for iOS 7
+- [ ] Add support OALayoutGuide for iOS 7

 ## Author